researchstudio-sat/webofneeds/README.md

 - maven 2 or later
 - tomcat 6 or later as application-server

+For Build instructions and more detailed information, [please consult the wiki](https://github.com/researchstudio-sat/webofneeds/wiki).

 To prevent reinventing the wheel every single day, we come back to existing (old) technology for the matching services:
 - siren                   -> http://siren.sindice.com/